 Want to learn about MicroGrants?
 You’ve come to the right place!
-MicroGrants gives $1000 grants for low-income people of potential to invest in their lives.
+MicroGrants gives grants of around $1000 for low-income people of potential to invest in their lives.
 The grants are designed to help people increase their income either through small business development or getting and retaining stable employment.
 We believe in eliminating poverty through work!

 Investments are usually made in three areas: education, small business development, and transportation.

-- After the grant, 99% of interviewed education related recipients have either completed or are on track to complete their indicated academic program.
+- After the grant, 93% of interviewed education-related recipients were on track to achieve their goal(s)

 - Read our education success stories

-- After the grant, 90% of interviewed business owners are making a profit or are on track to do
+- After the grant, 93% of interviewed business-related recipients were on track to achieve their goal(s)

 - Read our small business development success stories

-- After their grant, 93% of interviewed transportation-related recipients currently had reliable transportation.
+- After their grant, 93% of interviewed transportation-related recipients were on track to achieve their goal(s)

 - Read our transportation success stories